RoundingWell/care-ops-frontend/src/js/views/patients/widgets/README.md

 ### Form Widget

-For displaying a standalone form in the sidebar.
+For displaying a standalone form in a widget area.
 Example:
 ```json
 {
   "widget_type": "formWidget",